The School in Spain offers distinct academic and cultural experiences in Córdoba, Logroño, and Madrid.

-As the capital of Spain, and with a population of over 3.3 million residents, Madrid is an important political, economic, and cultural center.
-It is home to numerous museums and theaters and offers an active nightlife.
+As the capital of Spain, and with a population of over 3.3 million residents, Madrid is an important political, economic, and cultural center. t is home to numerous museums and theaters and offers an active nightlife.
 The student population in Madrid exceeds 275,000 which gives the city an exciting, boisterous, and friendly atmosphere.
 Even though Madrileños are accustomed to living a cosmopolitan and urban lifestyle, they maintain a strong Spanish identity that makes the city a fascinating location to live and learn the Spanish language and culture.
 Madrid provides students with a wealth of intellectual and cultural possibilities and its central location makes traveling to other regions in the country convenient.

 Studies in Madrid

 The Sede Prim in Madrid, the School in Spain headquarters, houses our undergraduate and graduate programs.
 The facility, run by Middlebury College, offers an academic program designed specifically for its students.
-Students in Madrid can add t their experience by taking up to two courses at the Universidad Autónoma de Madrid or up to three courses at the Universidad Carlos III de Madrid.
+Students in Madrid can add to their experience by taking up to two courses at the Universidad Autónoma de Madrid or up to three courses at the Universidad Carlos III de Madrid.